ashishkrb7/chatgpt/docs/Guidelines.md

 # Guidelines for Prompting

-In this lesson, you'll practice two prompting principles and their related tactics in order to write effective prompts for large language models.
+This page describes two prompting principles and their related tactics in order to write effective prompts for large language models.

 ## Setup

 #### Load the API key and relevant Python libaries.

 In this course, we've provided some code that loads the OpenAI API key for you.